DIY Tall Outdoor Planter Boxes for the Garden

 Our beds are composed of several layers of organic material.
 Here’s where all those Amazon boxes you toss into your garage come in handy.

 We lined the bottom of the beds with cardboard because it’s a natural way to keep out pests and weeds.
-Then we lined the walls with heavy duty painters plastic drop cloth and stapled it to the walls.
-The lining will prevent chemicals leaching from the pressure treated wood.
-Our neighbor had a huge pile of wood branches they let us have, so those went on top of the cardboard to help improve our garden’s drainage and to save us a little money on soil.
+Then, we lined the walls with heavy-duty painters’ plastic drop cloth and stapled it to the walls.
+The lining will prevent chemicals from leaching from the pressure-treated wood.

 The next layer has been sitting in our front yard for the past year.
 We paid a company to remove a huge tree last year and when they ground the stump, we asked to keep the wood shavings for this purpose.
-Those wood shavings went on top of the branches, and then on top of that was compost top soil we purchased in bulk from a nursery and hauled home in our trailer.
+Those wood shavings went on top of the branches, and then on top of that was compost topsoil we purchased in bulk from a nursery and hauled home in our trailer.

 Celery, Peppers, Sugar Snap Peas, Basil, Cilantro, Broccoli, Brussel Sprouts, Onions, Lettuce, Potatoes, Sweet Potatoes, Garlic, Strawberries, Raspberries, and Tomatoes, Tomatoes, and more Tomatoes